AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 ## Introduction

 This is the first post within the category: “Theoretical Practise”.
-In these series I will use information available in the internet to build a working Proof of Concept and to test dangerous functions in different languages with the objective to understand basic Web Exploitation vectors.
+In these series I will use information available in the Internet to build a working Proof of Concept and to test dangerous functions in different languages with the objective to understand basic Web Exploitation vectors.
 In this chapter, I have built a Proof of Concept in relation  to the exploitation of Command Injection and Argument Injection, using PHP language.
 Existent PoC can be (found or obtained) [here](http://afolgado.com/poc/)

 ## Command Injection VS Argument Injection

-Since this is the first post in which I  write about these two vulnerabilities, let  me explain in a nutshell how they work.
-Command Injection is possible when we provide to any kind of command interpreter as sh/bash/cmd a String directly coming from an uncontrolled user Input.
-Vulnerable code is as follows:
+Since this is the first post in which I talk about these two vulnerabilities, let  me explain in a nutshell how they work.
+Command Injection occurs when we provide to any kind of command interpreter as sh/bash/cmd a string directly coming from an uncontrolled user input.
+An example of vulnerable code is detailed as follows:

 ```php